jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4444

-> "Not sure"
+> "None that I know of."
 >
+> - Participant 4451

+> "no there isn't"
+>
-> - Participant 4446
+> - Participant 4457

+#### Performance and Server Expansion Needs (16%)

+Speed and server availability rank as the primary improvement requests among participants seeking enhanced functionality.
+Nearly half of those with specific requests mention faster connections or reduced latency, while server location diversity emerges as a close secondary concern.
+Specific mentions include 'multiple locations with very fast connections,' 'more bandwidth,' and frustration with services being 'a bit slow' with limited international servers.
+Addressing performance bottlenecks represents a clear competitive differentiator for acquisition and retention.

+**Quotes:**

 > "Just more secure"
 >
 > - Participant 4449

-#### Performance Enhancement: Speed and Server Expansion (11%)

-Speed and server performance emerge as the primary technical concerns, with connection speed mentioned twice as often as server availability issues.
-Participants specifically request faster connections, reduced server response times, and expanded geographic server options to provide more viable location choices.
-Server expansion ranks second among all feature requests, with multiple participants citing limited country availability as a key limitation.
-Organizations should prioritize infrastructure investment in high-speed servers and geographic expansion to address the most frequently cited technical gaps.

-**Quotes:**

 > "Speeding up server time better"
 >